 Even if you have a lot of traffic or effective campaigns, your e-commerce it’s the ultimate real conversion tool.

-I wanted to share with you some tactics to increase the conversion rate of your e-commerce, all these tactics are the results of multiple tests that we’ve conducted over the years at Wowcracy.
+I wanted to share with you some tactics to increase the conversion rate of your e-commerce, all these tactics are the results of multiple tests that we’ve conducted over the years at Wowcracy and online business courses.

 1. Reduce choices: Products category